Innovation, guidance, examples and sharing between municipalities on the following topics:

 The teacher asks questions based on the students' interest and involvement competence and puts the questions into a context via deep knowledge of the subject and the curriculum.
-Future-oriented teaching cannot be planned in detail in advance but is linked to the curriculum through a process together with students and colleagues.
+Future-oriented teaching cannot be planned in detail in advance, but is linked to the curriculum through a process together with students and colleagues.
 The teacher uses the resources available in the student group.

-DLS works to shift the focus from summative tests and tests to formative assessment, where students own the assessment process through work on authentic assignments.
+DLS works to shift the focus from summative tests to formative assessment, where students own the assessment process through work on authentic assignments.
 LearnLab's digital tools form the basis for developing an assessment practice where exams and national tests become less important, since students and teachers document competence as part of the learning process itself.